Robert H. Treman State Park: Park description

 Robert H. Treman State Park is located along State Route 327, just west of state routes 13, 34, and 96.
-The park offers an outdoor swimming area at the base of a waterfall, picnic tables, playing fields, hiking and camping.

-The park has numerous waterfalls along a 4.5 mi round-trip hike.
+It has 12 waterfalls along a 4.5 mi round-trip hike.
 The hiking trails follow Enfield Creek, giving many views of the rock formations in the deep, narrow gorge known as Enfield Glen.

+The park also offers picnic tables, playing fields, hiking and camping.

-A natural swimming pool is located at the easternmost waterfall, known as Lower Falls.
+As do some other parks in the region such as Fillmore Glen State Park, Stony Brook State Park and Buttermilk Falls State Park, it features a semi-natural swimming area created by a small dam; in this park, it is located at the base of the easternmost waterfall known as Lower Falls.
 Lucifer Falls, a 115 ft, multi-tiered cascading waterfall, is a short hike from the western portion of the park.
 Views of Lucifer Falls can be found along the gorge trail, in addition to overlooks along the rim trail.
 The Finger Lakes Trail skirts the southern edge of the park.

 Because of dangerous conditions created by snow and ice, most of the park's trails are inaccessible in the winter.
 Visitors can view Lower Falls year-round.